Amazing Healthy Tuna Recipes

-These favorite canned tuna recipes are all things I’ve made over and over, and if you’re a canned tuna fan I bet you’re going to find some ideas here you’re really going to love; enjoy!
+Since then I’ve always had some olive-oil packed tuna in the pantry; see below for the brand I absolutely love!
+The favorite tuna recipes featured here are all lunches or light dinners I make over and over, and if you’re a tuna fan I bet you’re going to find some tasty healthy ideas here that you’re really going to love!

-What canned tuna do I love?
+What canned tuna do I use for the Healthy Tuna Recipes?

-Where to Buy Genova Tuna Packed in Olive Oil:
+Buying Genova Tuna Packed in Olive Oil:

-Tuna Salad with Tomatoes, Cucumbers, Parsley, and Mint has that mint-parsley combination I love so much with tomatoes!
+Tuna Salad with Cucumbers, Tomatoes, Parsley, and Mint has that mint-parsley combination I love so much with tomatoes!

 Tuna Avocado Tomato Salad gets lots of flavor from lime and cilantro, or use thinly-sliced green onion if you’re not a cilantro fan.